 12. University of Texas at Arlington – UTA Online

 The University of Texas at Arlington online MSN degree program is designed to promise the people of Texas optimal health care through excellence in education, service, and scholarship.
-Students can expect to develop advanced nursing skills while taking part in scholarly activities with that genuinely advance nursing knowledge; students also practice the skills to lead in interdisciplinary health care and professional nursing.
+Students can expect to develop advanced nursing skills while taking part in scholarly activities that genuinely advance nursing knowledge; students also practice the skills to lead in interdisciplinary health care and professional nursing.
 While most of UT Arlington’s courses are online, some Saturday classes may be required.

 Founded as a public institution in 1895, UT Arlington has grown into a university of nearly 42,000 students and a crucial part of professional education in northern Texas.
 Already recognized by the Carnegie Foundation as a top-tier public research university, UT Arlington is also one of the fastest-growing universities in the US.
 The College of Nursing and Health Innovation has been earning a reputation as one of the top nursing schools in the West since 1976, and it is still one of the cheapest online MSN programs in the nation.

-Degree: MSN – Nursing Administration, Nursing Education, Pediatrics or Adult Gerontology
+Degree: MSN – Nursing Administration, Nursing Education, Pediatrics or Adult-Gerontology

 13. Spring Hill College – Mobile, AL

 Spring Hill College’s online MSN degree program is for students who would like to become clinical leaders in the healthcare industry.
 Clinical Nurse Leaders assume accountability as advanced generalists for patient-care outcomes.
 Participating in this MSN program combines clinical integration with online courses.
 Therefore, students can complete their degree requirements in their work environments or local communities.
-With a job placement rate of 100% and program duration of two years, it’s no wonder these degree programs are in such high demand.
+With a job placement rate of 100% and a program duration of two years, it’s no wonder these degree programs are in such high demand.

 Beginning in 1830, Spring Hill is the oldest Catholic college in the South and one of the most respected small liberal arts colleges in the region.
 Spring Hill has stayed intentionally small, currently enrolling just under 1500 students.
 Its small size allows Spring Hill College to continue rooting its mission on its Catholic heritage, making academic excellence the utmost priority.
 The degree programs Spring Hill College’s Department of Nursing offers receive their accreditation from the CCNE (Commission on Collegiate Nursing Education).